nodejs/node/doc/api/cli.md

 added: v12.0.0
 -->

+> Stability: 1 - Experimental.
+This flag is inherited from V8 and is subject to
+> change upstream.

 Disable [runtime allocation of executable memory][jitless].
 This may be required on some platforms for security reasons.
 It can also reduce attack surface on other platforms, but the performance impact may be severe.

-This flag is inherited from V8 and is subject to change upstream.
-It may disappear in a non-semver-major release.

 ### `--max-http-header-size=size`